softwaremill/elasticmq/README.md

 The queues are specified in a custom configuration file.
 For example, create a `custom.conf` file with the following:

 ````
+# the include should be done only once, at the beginning of the custom configuration file
 include classpath("application.conf")

 queues {